 The Company accounts for stock-based compensation arrangements in accordance with SFAS No. 123, "Accounting for Stock-Based Compensation," which permits entities to recognize as expense, over the vesting period, the fair value of all stock-based awards on the date of grant.
 Alternatively, SFAS No. 123 allows entities to continue to apply the provisions of Accounting Principle Board ("APB") Opinion No. 25 and provide pro forma net earnings (loss) disclosures for employee stock option grants as if the fair value-based method defined in SFAS No. 123 had been applied.
-The Company has elected to continue to apply the provisions of APB Opinion No. 25 and provide the pro forma disclosure provisions of SFAS No. 123.
-The Company did not report pro forma disclosures in the accompanying financial statements as the Company did not grant any employee stock options as of December 31, 2001.
+The Company has elected to continue to apply the provisions of SFAS No. 123.
+The Company did not report pro forma disclosures in the accompanying financial statements as the Company did not grant any employee stock options as of December 31, 2002.